How to use the new-look Google Maps transit tools

 If you don't have the new version yet, hold on because it is coming: Google tends to push out app updates slowly -- over days and weeks.
 For more about Google's navigation app, see six hidden tricks for Maps and four ways to use Maps without driving.

 Discuss: Google just updated Google Maps.
-Here's how to use its new transit tools
+How to use its new transit tools

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.